jonyan/portfolio-2018/content/work/firsthand.md

 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
 				On-demand food and grocery delivery startups have taken off in the last several years.
 However, on-demand retail delivery still seems to be almost non-existent.
-Firsthand was the pivot of a startup I founded in 2017 that attempts to test the value proposition of a retail delivery service.
+Firsthand Delivery was a pivot of a startup I founded in 2017 that attempts to test the value proposition of a retail delivery service.
 My co-founder and I gave ourselves a strict timeline of 4 weeks to build and launch a barebones MVP.
 			</p>
 		</div>
 	</div>